mawicks/mvarch/README.md

 ```

 Plots showing historic prices and *simulated* future prices obtained from this data are shown
 in the following plots (code used to construct plots is in [example.py](/src/mvarch/example.py).
 Note that SPY and QQQ are strongly correlated
-and BND is not very correlated with either of them:
+with one another, VNQ is somewhat correlated with SPY and QQQ,  and BND is not very correlated with the others.

 ![Monte Carlo Simulation](figures/fig2.png)